threefoldtech/info_grid/src/knowledge_base/farming/farming_reward.md

 <h1> Farming Reward </h1>

-> Note: Farming rewards will be updated for the next 3.14 grid release.
-Stay tuned.

 ## Introduction

 The amount of TFT earned by farmers is relative to the amount of compute, storage or network capacity they provide to the ThreeFold Grid as recorded by the proof-of-capacity algorythm.
 This section covers some farming and token reward basics.